-The scene in Batman Returns when Selina transforms into Catwoman has always stuck out in my mind as a symbolic transformation from a young girl to confidant woman.
-The destruction of her perfectly juvenile apartment was a poignant message and a clear attempt to erase her once meek and unassertive way of life.
+The scene in Batman Returns when Selina transforms into Catwoman has always stuck out in my mind as a symbolic transformation from a young girl to a confidant woman.
+The destruction of her perfectly juvenile apartment was a clear attempt to erase her once meek and unassertive way of life.
 There is still a sense of vulnerability present in her character and this is evident in the artists aesthetic choices from the costume to makeup and even hair.

 Recreating certain character looks does not come without its challenges.
 One thing to keep in mind is that all movie makeup is tailored to the specific actors by the on set makeup artist.
 Their purpose is to enhance that particular individuals features and because of that, the look may not translate as effectively on someone else.
 I have completely different facial features than Michelle Pfeiffer so this look will not compliment my face in the same manner as it does hers.
 The beauty of recreating these looks is making it your own.
 It’s the essence of the look that you want to remain, not the exact copy of it.